RLPfeiffer/TEMmy/protocols/DaveLessons.markdown

 If you run SerialEM on more than one microscope, you may find that your scripts need to use different argument values depending on which scope is running it.

-**Do not maintain two versions of the same script.** Instead, extract all the values that are different between your microscopes into a separate script which returns those values through functions.
+**Do not maintain two versions of the same script.** Instead, extract all the values that are different between your microscopes into a separate script which sets those values.

 For example, on one microscope: